astronomer/cli-cloud-ide-workshop/include/workshop-instructions/part_2_elt_pipeline.md

 ## Part 2: ELT pipeline

-Parts 1 and 2 showed how easy it can be to get started using Airflow locally and write simple pipelines.
-Now in Part 3, we'll tackle a slightly more complex use case of combining two more complicated datasets.
-We will use the Astro Cloud IDE to develop a pipeline that compares the number of endangered species present in a country with the amount of protected area that country has set aside for wildlife with the goal of making a recommendation for countries to prioritize for conservation efforts.
+Part 1 showed how easy it can be to get started using Airflow with the Cloud IDE.
+Now in Part 2, we'll tackle a slightly more complex use case of combining two complicated datasets.
+We will use the Cloud IDE to develop a pipeline that compares the number of endangered species present in a country with the amount of protected area that country has set aside for wildlife with the goal of making a recommendation for countries to prioritize for conservation efforts.
+Since we are unfamiliar with this data to start, we'll use the Cloud IDE to iteratively develop our pipeline.

 The data is publicly available and can be found [here](https://www.kaggle.com/datasets/sarthakvajpayee/global-species-extinction).

-### Step 1: Review the data

-Go to `include/data/` and look at the two datasets we will use for this part: `country_terrestrial_protected_area.csv` and `country_species_status.csv`.
-The first dataset, `country_terrestrial_protected_area.csv`, is a time series of the percentage of land protected for each country from 1950-2021.
-You can see right away that both of these datasets are larger and more complex than the forest fires data of Part 2.

-### Step 2: Create a pipeline with the Astro Cloud IDE
+### Step 1: Create a pipeline with the Astro Cloud IDE

-Go to cloud.astronomer.io and login with one of the login/password combinations provided.
-Click on the `Astro SF Workshop` workspace, and then `Cloud IDE` in the left menu.
-You should see one project called `Astro SF Workshop` - click in this project, and create a new pipeline using the `+ Pipeline` button.
+Create a new pipeline in your workspace.
 Give your pipeline a unique name to identify it.

-### Step 3: Add global imports
+### Step 2: Add global imports

 In the first global imports cell, add the following:

 `import pandas as pd`

-### Step 4: Load Species Status Data
+### Step 3: Load Species Status Data

 Create a new Python cell called "load_species_status_data" and add the following code to the cell: